-Please note that all events organised by UNU-IAS have been cancelled until further notice.
+Please note that in-person events organised by UNU-IAS have been cancelled until further notice.
+The institute continues to organise online events.
 UNU-IAS prohibits staff and students from organising any events or gatherings on campus until further notice.

 All work-related travel, both local and international, has been cancelled.

 If you would like to get in touch with UNU-IAS staff members, please contact them directly.
 Contact details can be found on the UNU-IAS People page.

 For general queries, please use the Contact Us page.

 Please be reminded to wash and sanitise hands regularly, avoid touching your face, maintain social distance, and practice good coughing or sneezing etiquette.